Learning Thai while teaching English in Thailand

-Foreign teachers in Thailand aren’t meant to use Thai in the classroom.
+When you’re teaching English in Thailand, you aren’t meant to use Thai in the classroom.
 Depending on the employer, it’s either frowned upon or banned all together—and rightfully so.

 Moving beyond basic levels, Thai is helpful in the classroom even if teachers shouldn’t speak it.
 More importantly, it allows us to communicate with Thai colleagues and school administrators.

-Jackie is an American who teaches corporate English and speaks Thai.
+Jackie is an American who teaches English in Thailand for a private corporation, and she speaks Thai.
 Her employer has nearly banned all use of Thai, yet she still finds her language skills useful.

 “I know when students are discussing the class or something unrelated.
 If it’s unrelated, I bring them back into the lesson.
 If they’re discussing the lesson, I’m slightly more lenient–though I always encourage English.”

 Canadian, Bobby Le Gear also speaks Thai.
-He teaches at a secondary school where speaking Thai isn’t so restricted.
+He teaches English in Thailand at a secondary school where speaking Thai isn’t so restricted.

 “I rarely use Thai to get a whole class under control but I do use it to address individuals privately if I need to issue a clear warning.”